unicode-org/cldr/docs/ldml/tr35-general.md

 There can be at most one "per" pattern used in producing a compound unit, while the "times" pattern can be used multiple times.

 `compoundUnitPattern1`s are used for expressing powers, such as square meter or cubic foot.
 These are the most complicated, since they can vary by plural category (count), by case, and by gender.
-However, these extra attributes are only used if the are present in the `grammaticalFeatures` element for the language in question.
+However, these extra attributes are only used if they are present in the `grammaticalFeatures` element for the language in question.
 See [Section 15, Grammatical Features](#Grammatical_Features).
 Note that the additional grammar elements are only present in the `<unitLength type='long'>` form.

 ```xml
 <compoundUnit type="power2">